November 1, 2024

-We’ve all heard it before – “content is king.”
+We’ve all heard it before: “Content is king.”
 There’s a reason that every digital marketer has been saying it for the last 10+ years.
-Providing valuable and educational content on your website is by far the best way to establish trust, authority, and credibility not only to your users but also to Google.
+Providing valuable and educational content on your website is the best way to establish trust, authority, and credibility with your users—and also with Google.
+That trust should lead to an increase in your conversions.

-To provide the best possible experience to their users, Google judges content’s credibility and value on how educational, relevant, and backed your content is.
+To provide the best possible experience to their users, Google judges content’s credibility and value on how educational, relevant, and backed-up it is.
 Like a viral blog post, high-traffic content is typically the result of ranking highly in organic search results.
-In other cases, content can go viral on social media or be linked on another site.
+In some instances, users can make content popular on social media or link to it on a different website.

 No matter the channel your content is receiving the most traffic from, driving a ton of users to your website is great for establishing domain authority.
-If those people are consistently exiting your website after only viewing one page, that doesn’t necessarily speak to help your sales.
-Having content that drives a lot of traffic, but doesn’t produce conversions isn’t helpful to your business goals.
-So what can you do?
+If those people are consistently exiting your website after only viewing one page, that isn’t helping you reach your larger lead generation goals.
+So what can you do if your content isn’t converting?
+Simply refreshing content may lead to better results than you’d expect.

 Before you can start optimizing your content to drive more leads, you need to first determine what content is driving the most traffic.
 You can do this by digging deep into your website analytics.
 You’ll want to focus on content that generates a lot of traffic but not a lot of interaction.
 These pages will become an integral part of your marketing strategy.

-Plus, Google loves short summaries of the important information to showcase in featured snippets.
+Plus, Google loves short summaries of the important information to showcase in AI-generated featured snippets.
 Including “TL;DR” sections at the end of your content helps increase your chances of staying at the top of search results and driving more traffic to your website.
-The summary should be placed right before your next steps or calls-to-action.
+Place the summary right before your next steps or calls to action.
+(Bonus Tip: if being featured in an AI-generated snippet is your goal, try targeting keywords that don’t currently have a featured snippet).

 If it’s been a while since you’ve published the high-traffic content, go through it to see if you can link to new content or services.
 You’ve most likely written new content in the meantime and can now utilize your high-performing content to funnel more traffic to other parts of your website.
 Be careful not to overwhelm your readers with dozens of links.
 Be smart about where you are linking and do it with the user’s intent in mind.

-Take an audit of the calls-to-action located in the content.
+Take an audit of the calls to action (CTA) located in the content.
 Do they use powerful action words?
 Do they clearly show a user where they should go next?
 Spend time thinking through how captivating your CTAs are.
-We recommend using a button to draw the eye to your CTA, so they don’t get buried in body text.
+Try to use more powerful words than just “learn more.”
+Add a button to draw the eye to your CTA, so they don’t get buried in body text.

 Maybe you’ve done some optimizing and are looking for more ways to keep the momentum going on your content.
 You can create more resources stemming from that high-performing post to help capture new leads on different channels.
 A simple way to do this is to create infographics to share on social media.
 Pinterest users love interacting with infographics that contain the important points of your content.